 Nikki Bennett currently works for Audubon Florida and collaborates with Gulf Islands National Seashore, National Park Service as a biological technician and steward for nesting sea- and shorebirds.
 Her work involves surveying nesting sea- and shorebird to make recommendations for areas that need additional monitoring and collect data on select populations.
 Bennett is also responsible for monitoring nesting areas for disturbances induced by human and predator activities, educating the general public about nesting sea- and shorebirds in the area, and recruiting volunteers to assist with projects.

-“Completing the Master of Science program at Canisius College has given me unique skills to apply as a biological technician.
+“Completing the Master of Science program at Canisius University has given me unique skills to apply as a biological technician.
 The majority of my work involves me observing nesting sea- and shorebirds and how beachgoer activities impact these birds.
-The skills and knowledge I obtained from Canisius College allows me to critically analyze the perspective of the sea- and shorebirds to prevent possible human induced disturbances and to create solutions for both the birds and people that utilize the beaches of Northwest Florida.
+The skills and knowledge I obtained from Canisius University allows me to critically analyze the perspective of the sea- and shorebirds to prevent possible human induced disturbances and to create solutions for both the birds and people that utilize the beaches of Northwest Florida.
 People in this line of work tend to only focus on the animal’s interest; however, I am able to advocate for both the animal and humans involved so that people are more accepting of sharing the beaches with the birds and respectful of their nesting locations.”

 Taryn Bromser-Kloeden started her doctorate in environmental science and policy at George Mason University in Fall 2017.
 While completing her master's, she worked part-time as an assistant manager for her local animal shelter and as a dog swim instructor.
 According to Taryn, “I always knew I wanted to continue my education after college, but it wasn't until I stumbled upon the ANZO program that I felt I'd found the right one.
 My coursework aided me in my animal shelter career in so many ways, introducing me to the latest research and perspectives on animal behavior, sheltering strategies, and animal welfare.
 But my ANZO experiences also helped me realize my true passion was for conservation psychology, specifically how understanding stakeholder perspectives can help remedy human-wildlife conflicts.
 Once I decided to pursue a doctorate in this field, the faculty were incredibly supportive.
 My educational background and the research experience gained during the ANZO program gave me the skills and confidence to apply (and be accepted) to a doctoral program where I will be able to continue my interdisciplinary research on human-wildlife interaction.
 I am so grateful to be an ANZO!"